 Five Trends in Leading Edge Communications

-This document identifies the trends every GCS member needs to be aware of to deliver world-class communications in a fast-paced and increasingly complex sector.
+Published in 2018, this document identifies the trends every GCS member needs to be aware of to deliver world-class communications in a fast-paced and increasingly complex sector.

 - Trend 1 – Next Generation Fakery

 - Trend 2 – “Hey Siri, Who’s Alexa?”

 - Trend 4 – Disrupting the Disruptors

 - Trend 5 – A Question of Ethics

 - Applying the Trends – Fast-track to the Future